simon-glitch/simon-glitch.github.io/My_Way_of_Life/emotions/Mindfulness.md

 # Read me

+## Good days and bad days

+I really do have good days and bad days.
+On a good day, I can feel my emotions and know how to react to them.
+On a bad day, the only emotion I can even motivate myself to feel is anger, and it doesn't help me say or do anything interesting.
+On a bad day, like today, I can only handle purely object thinking, and anything with a small bit of subjectivity is just annoying.
+It's so odd how ridiculously inconsistent my behavior is, but this is just a part of who I am.
+I'm used to it anyways, so who cares?

+Maybe the topic of paper applies here, because I can't meditate on my emotions when there aren't any to meditate on.

+I guess since I'm feeling so empty, I may as well write something about it.

+### Bonus draft

+Apparently, no one can say anything objective about human psychology.
+When people do make extreme claims and imply objectivity, their claims are so poorly contructed that they don't even make sense at a simple glance.
+Often times, it's obvious that those people are trying to lie and stir up strong emotional reactions from others.
+The more intelligent those people are, the more trustworthy their lies will look, usually.
+This hurt my feelins greatly, because, on one of my bad days, like today, I also feel inclined to write things abour human physhcology that are not true and then imply that my claims are objective fact, but I do so without intending to hurt others, and unfortunately many people infer that I am trying to hurt others when I really am not.
+This occurence is truly one of the most painful and annoying things.
+It would make my anger become a fatal storm if I didn't have the common sense to simply not care about what other people think.
+At least I know how absurd and unprovable my own claims can be sometimes.

+In conclusion, I can't write about my emotions right now, because they aren't there.
+I don't know why they matter or what they do.
+I guess I just have to wait for them to come back on their own time.

+## Rumination

 I know you don't care, but I need to type this paragraph.
 Part of me has given up on this assignment, and I don't really understand why.
 I'm going to try fighting it for now, but the speech / paper might turn out to be really low quality by the time I am done with it.
 I couldn't find a speech topic that doesn't make me feel like shutting down, so I guess I will just have to bite the bullet and ignore my subconscious's request to shut down and run away.
 I really don't understand this feeling of severe irrational fear, but I guess I just have to cope with it.
 Regardless of me coing or not coping, I am officiall unsure about whether I can do this assignment and unsure about whether I should do it.
 Maybe you don't like to hear that my own emotions are plaguing me this way, but they are.
 I am dealing with this, but it seems its going to take about 1 week or 2 for them to stop bugging me.
 And "no", I am not going to incorporate these issues of my own personal struggling into the essay.
 This paragraph is the best explanation I even have for them, and this paragraph would obviously feel and sound horrible in the paper.
 Quite literally, these words, and these ones exactly, are the best way I can explain how I feel right now.

-I guess you would call the previous paragraph "rumination".

 # Essay